ARM-software/rme-sysarch-acs/README.md

 - To generate binary file for EL3 code, follow the build steps in README of val_el3.
 - 2MB memory must be flat mapped in EL3-MMU with Root access PAS and GPI as ROOT/ALL_ACCESS, which is used for MMU tables in EL3.
 - 2MB Free memory which is used as PA in tests.
+- 2MB memory that is flat-mapped as Realm Access PAS which is used for Realm SMMU tables.
 - 4KB/16KB/64KB shared memory that is used, a) as a structure, shared_data_el32 to share data between EL3 and EL2 domains, b) to save/restore registers and sp_el3, and tf-handler entry address.
 - 512MB Unused VA space (within 48bits) that is used in the tests as VA.
 - 4KB of Non-Volatile memory that is used only in reset tests.